SharzyL/rt/README.md

 - Additional features
     1. Texture u-v mapping for mesh, plane, sphere and Bezier surface
+    2. Normal texture for some objects
-    2. Normal interpolation based on barycentric coordinates
+    3. Normal interpolation based on barycentric coordinates
-    3. Soft shadow produced by light source sampling
+    4. Soft shadow produced by light source sampling
-    4. Super-sampling for anti-aliasing
+    5. Super-sampling for anti-aliasing
-    5. Depth of field
+    6. Depth of field
+    7. Motion Blur
-    6. Intersection finding accelerated by AABB and BVH data structure
+    8. Intersection finding accelerated by AABB and BVH data structure
-    7. OpenMP multi-threading
+    9. OpenMP multi-threading

+You may refer to [GitHub Release page](https://github.com/SharzyL/rt/releases/latest/download/report.pdf) for a more detailed report (in Chinese).

 ## Gallery